auroraptor/df_designer_frontend_coding_challenge_solution/README.md

-# 📊 DF Designer Frontend Vacancy - Coding Challenge Solution
+# 📊 Coding Challenge Solution

-This project is a solution to the DF Designer Frontend Vacancy Coding Challenge.
 It is a React application written in TypeScript.
 The application is structured to meet the following requirements:

 1. Fetch a list of available graphs from `/api/graphs` via a `GET` request.
 2. Fetch the selected graph data from `/api/graphs/:id` via a `GET` request.